vickonrails/100-days-of-react/week4/README.md

 ### What I worked on

-Started building the Medium clone.
+Started building the Medium like clone.
 Will share the repo when I get things up.

 ### A few challenges